paluigi/uminio/README.md

 Feel free to fork this repository, submit issues, and create pull requests if you have improvements or bug fixes.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details (if you create one).
+This project is licensed under the MIT License - see the LICENSE file for details.